vscorza0093/list_comprehension/README.md

 # &#128013; List_comprehension

-List comprehension is a great feature to create lists based on other existent lists, enumerating their elements and passing to the new list based on our needs and conditions.
+List comprehension is a great and dynamic feature to create lists based on other existent list, iterating their elements and saving on a new list based on our needs and conditions.

-Its a method to add values that are in other lists to a new list in, a dinamcly way

-It has a beautiful capacity to create powerful funcionalitys and save us lines of code
+It has a beautiful capacity to create powerful funcionalitys using one line of code

 The sintax is very simple, but has space to be a lot more complex if we start nesting loops inside a single list comprehension